andzheyevskiy/LQuery/README.md

   - **Returns:**
     - `this`: Instance for method chaining when setting styles.

-### `addClass(...args)`
+ - **height(value)**
+  - **Description:** Gets or set the height of selected elements.
+When getting the value, returns the computed height of the first matching element.When setting the value, set the value for all matching elements.
+  - **Parameters:**
+    - `value` (string | number | function) [Optional] - When provided, set the height for all matching elements.
+  - **Returns:**
+    - `computedHeigth` - of the first element when getting the value
+    - `null` - When there is no matching element found.
+    - `this`: Instance for method chaining when setting the value.

+ - **width(value)**
+  - **Description:** Gets or set the width of selected elements.
+When getting the value, returns the computed width of the first matching element.When setting the value, set the value for all matching elements.
+  - **Parameters:**
+    - `value` (string | number | function) [Optional] - When provided, set the width for all matching elements.
+  - **Returns:**
+    - `computedWidthh` - of the first element when getting the value
+    - `null` - When there is no matching element found.
+    - `this`: Instance for method chaining when setting the value.

+- **addClass(...args)**
   - **Description:** Adds one or more CSS class names to the selected elements.
 When a string is provided, the class names are added as-is, split by spaces.
 When a function is provided, the function is called with the index and current class name of each element, and the resulting class names (split by spaces) are added.
   - **Parameters:**
     - `args` (string) [Optional]: A string containing one or more class names to be added to the selected elements.
 Class names should be separated by spaces.
     - `args` (function) [Optional]: A function that takes two parameters: the index of the element and its current class name.
 The function should return a string of class names to be added to the element, separated by spaces.
   - **Returns:**
     - `this`: The instance for method chaining, allowing subsequent operations on the same selection.

+- **hasClass**
+  - **Description:** Determines if any of the selected elements contains specified class.
+  - **Parameters:**
+    - `className` (string): The class name to search for.
+  - **Returns:**
+    - `true` : if the class name is found in any of the elements.
+    - `false` otherwise

 - **append(html)**
   - **Description:** Appends the specified HTML to the selected elements.